 © The Institute for Public Policy Research

-Edited By: Guy Lodge, Will Paxton and Nick Pearce
+Edited By: Mathew Lawrence, Guy Lodge, Nick Pearce and Carys Roberts

 Online ISSN: 2050-5876

 Authors should bear in mind that Juncture will not only be read by academics.
-This calls for a limitation on jargon and technical allusions.
-On the other hand, it is important to avoid too many unsupported assertions and to sound patronising.
+This calls for a limitation on jargon and technical language.

 The major aim should be to contribute a new and interesting perspective on the challenges facing the centre-left and progressive politics worldwide.
 While a full exploration of ideas is to be welcomed, your article should have a single point of focus and provide some kind of conclusions or recommendations.